 Remember the Ladies 250 Symposium: The Life and Legacy of Abigail Adams

-Learn more about the life and legacy of Abigail Adams and her “Remember the Ladies” letter from scholars and public historians at United Parish Church, located at 1306 Hancock St., Quincy, MA 02169.
+Learn more about the life and legacy of Abigail Adams and her “Remember the Ladies” letter from scholars and public historians at the United First Parish Church, located at 1306 Hancock St., Quincy, MA 02169.

-Among the speakers are Woody Holton, Ph.D., author of Abigail Adams: A Life, and Lauren Duval, Ph.D., author of the forthcoming book, The Home Front: Revolutionary Households, Military Occupation, and the Making of American Independence.
+Among the speakers are Woody Holton, Ph.D., author of Abigail Adams: A Life, and Lauren Duval, Ph.D., author of The Home Front: Revolutionary Households, Military Occupation, and the Making of American Independence.
 Audrey Stuck-Girard will portray Abigail Adams during a special performance.
 Visit the Adams Crypt, Abigail Adams’s final resting place, during the symposium.
 The symposium is free to attend and does not require reservations.

 Funded, in part, by the Massachusetts Office of Travel & Tourism.